MohamedSabith97/Functional-Doc_HRM/New_Format.md

 - ### **Waiting for Return:**

     - In this stage, waiting for employees who do not return on requested return date, And if the employee arrived then it will moved to **Return from Vacation** stage.

-    - The system check the Muqeem status on reqularly.

     - If Employee arrived, muqeem status will change to the valid then vacation return process will move to **Return from Vacation** stage.